tkayq/MolSSI-portfolio/README.md

 Both projects contain a Python and C++ sample taken from the Neuscamman Group in-house codebase: ESSQC.

-[1] T. K. Quady and E. Neuscamman, “A localized and constrained LCAO basis for efficient Linear Method orbital optimization in VMC,” In preperation, 2025.
+[1] T. K. Quady and E. Neuscamman, “A localized and constrained LCAO basis for efficient Linear Method orbital optimization in VMC”, In preperation, 2025.
-[2] T. K. Quady, S. Bumann, and E. Neuscamman, “Method-independent cusps for atomic orbitals in quantum Monte Carlo,” The Journal of Chemical Physics, vol. 162, p.
-104104, Mar.
-2025.
+[2] T. K. Quady, S. Bumann, and E. Neuscamman, [“Method-independent cusps for atomic orbitals in quantum Monte Carlo”](https://pubs.aip.org/aip/jcp/article/162/10/104104/3338898), The Journal of Chemical Physics, vol. 162, p.
+104104.